Janeane Garofalo: Film career

 In 2000, she portrayed Abbie Hoffman's wife Anita Hoffman opposite Vincent D'Onofrio as Hoffman in Steal This Movie!, involving the couple's political activism during the Vietnam War era.
 Later that same year, she received second billing under Jerry Stiller in a comedic film about a low-budget movie producer entitled The Independent.
 The following year, Garofalo was top-billed in Wet Hot American Summer, the 2001 cult comedy about an American summer camp, and starred in The Search for John Gissing.

 In 2002, she played Catherine Connolly in The Laramie Project and in 2003, she starred in Manhood and Ash Tuesday, and appeared in the crime film Wonderland.
 She played a supporting role in Jiminy Glick in Lalawood in 2004.

 A puppet version of Garofalo appeared (and was graphically killed off) in the 2004 movie Team America: World Police; while Garofalo was irritated by the parody, she was more upset by the filmmakers' lack of correspondence.
 "I ran into them in the street, Trey and the other guy, and I said to them, 'The least you could do is send me a puppet.'
 And they said OK, took my address down ... and never sent me a puppet!
 So while Team America bothered me, the fact they didn't send me my puppet, that bothered me even more."

 In 2005, she played the ex-wife of a man coping with the reverberations of a divorce in Duane Hopwood.
-In 2006, she performed Bridget the giraffe's voice in the computer-animated Disney feature film The Wild.
+In 2006, she performed Bridget the giraffe's voice in the animated Disney feature film The Wild.
 In 2007, she provided the voice of Colette Tatou, a chef in the Pixar/Disney feature film Ratatouille, in which Garofalo affected a pronounced French accent for the role, appropriate for a character based on a French cook described as the world's best female chef.
 She made cameo appearances in The Guitar in 2008 and Labor Pains in 2009, and starred in Bad Parents in 2012, a comedy about New Jersey soccer moms obsessing over their children's experiences playing the sport.
 She starred in the 2015 film 3rd Street Blackout.